-(To promote understanding of a director’s role on a board and how to prepare for board opportunities, and as a co-founder of Women Get On Board, I am co-facilitating a series of Getting Board-ready workshops from October to December 2015.
+(To promote understanding of a director’s role on a board and how to prepare for board opportunities, I am again co-facilitating Women Get On Board’s Getting Board-ready workshops from October to December 2016.
 Learn more about them here: http://womengetonboard.ca/workshops/.
 Hope to see you there!)

 The Oversight role on a Board

 “The primary responsibility of directors is to oversee the management of the business and affairs of a corporation.
 This is referred to as an oversight duty.
 As a general matter, a business corporation’s objective in conducting business is to create and increase shareholder value.
 To this end, in addition to performing an oversight duty, boards also perform a value-added role.
 Decision-making generally involves developing corporate policy and strategic goals with management and taking actions on specific matters related to those policies and goals.
 Other matters, such as changes in the charter documents, election of officers, (and other matters referred to above), require board action (and sometimes shareholder action) as a matter of law.

 All directors must understand that decision-making and oversight responsibilities come from prescribed standards of duty and conduct.

 The corporate statutes impose two principal duties on directors: A fiduciary duty and a duty of care.
 As fiduciaries, directors have an obligation to act honestly and in good faith with a view to the best interests of the corporation.